awsdocs/aws-systems-manager-user-guide/doc_source/about-patch-compliance-states.md

 ## Patch compliance values for other operating systems<a name="patch-compliance-values"></a>

-For all operating systems besides Ubuntu Server, the system reports one of the following compliance status values for each patch:
+For all operating systems besides Debian and Ubuntu Server, the system reports one of the following compliance status values for each patch:
 + **INSTALLED**: The patch is listed in the patch baseline and is installed on the instance\.
 It could have been installed either manually by an individual or automatically by Patch Manager when the **AWS\-RunPatchBaseline** document was run on the instance\.
 + **INSTALLED\_OTHER**: The patch is not in the baseline, but it is installed on the instance\.
 An individual might have installed it manually\.
 + **INSTALLED\_REJECTED**: The patch is installed on the instance but is specified in a rejected patches list\.
 This typically means the patch was installed before it was added to a list of rejected patches\.